 Responsible for promoting responsive, reasonable accommodations and resources on disability issues for all members of the CMU community.
-Students with disabilities are encouraged to self-identify with Equal Opportunity Services by contacting Catherine.
+Students with disabilities are encouraged to self-identify with the Office of Disability Resources and request needed accommodations.
+Any questions about the process can be directed to Catherine.